 -H "X-Preferred-Partner-Id: $FD_PARTNER_ID"

-Use permissions for “can this user open the campaign editor?” decisions and features for “is the Wave package builder enabled for this partner?” toggles.
+Use permissions for “can this user open the campaign editor?” decisions and features for “is the Wave wizard enabled for this partner?” toggles.

 9. Error model